riza-io/mcp-go/README.md

 ## A small example

 Curious what all this looks like in practice?
-Here's an example server that exposes the contents of a `io.FS` as resources.
+Here's an example server that exposes the contents of an `io.FS` as resources.

 ```go
 package main